LPGhatguy/two-stroke/README.md

 Game thing.

 ## License
 Two Stroke is available under the MIT license.
-Details are available in `LICENSE.md`.
+Details are available in `LICENSE.txt`.